xivjpraids/xivjpraids/_current/m7s.en.md

 A PLD *cannot Hallowed Ground* the first *Smash Here/There* in P1 and the first *Slaminator* in P3 (typically both invulned by the MT).

+**If you have a PLD MT**, your options are *either*:

+- Have both tanks split the first *Smash Here/There* in P1 instead of the MT solo'ing it with an invuln, *or*
+- Swap the invulns around, i.e:
-If you have a PLD MT, swap the invulns around (i.e: ST invulns the first *Smash Here/There* and first *Slaminator*, then the PLD MT invulns the second *Smash Here/There* and second *Slaminator*).
+  1. ST invulns the first *Smash Here/There* in P1
+  2. PLD MT invulns the second *Smash Here/There* in P1
+  3. ST invulns the first *Slaminator* in P3.
+  4. PLD MT invulns the second *Slaminator* in P3.

 ---